 - Non-Conventional Sources

-These sources of energy are also known as non-renewable sources of energy and are available in limited quantity apart from hydro-electric power.
-Further, it can be classified under commercial and non-commercial energy.
+Conventional Sources of Energy are also known as non-renewable sources of energy and are available in limited quantity apart from hydro-electric power.
+Further, it is classified under commercial and non-commercial energy.

 Commercial Energy Sources